Professor Claire Wallace

 Director of Fourth Year Option "European Societies"

-For Richer, For Poorer: Growing up in and out of workTavistock, London, United Kingdom.
-200 pagesBooks and Reports: Books
+Youth in Transition: Sociology of Youth and Youth PolicyFalmer, London, United Kingdom.
+201 pagesBooks and Reports: Books